-Summer vacation is around the corner.
-And if you’ve still got kids at home – and you’re like me – you’re probably looking for things to keep them busy.
-And as a bonus: maybe you’re also looking for ways to teach them some new skills.
+Summer vacation is officially here in our neck of the woods.
+And if you’ve still got kids at home you’re probably looking for things to keep them busy.
+Or maybe you’re also looking for ways to teach kids or grandkids or any sewing beginner some new skills?
 Sewing is a fun project to tackle in the summer.
-I’ve put together a list of 10 simple sewing projects to teach a beginner how to sew.
+I’ve put together a list of 12 simple sewing projects to teach a beginner how to sew.

 This post is sponsored by Baby Lock Sewing Machines.
 I have been working with Baby Lock Sewing Machines as an ambassador for over 5 years now and continue to be impressed by every machine I’ve used!

 I created a list of 12 perfect simple sewing projects for kids or any beginner to learn how to sew.
 I tried to come up with a wide variety of projects that would both teach a range of different skills, as well as provide a assortment of project ideas to pique someone’s interest.